 21 Ye have heard that it was said of them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: 22 But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire.
 23 Therefore if thou bring thy gift to the altar, and there rememberest that thy brother hath ought against thee; 24 Leave there thy gift before the altar, and go thy way; first be reconciled to thy brother, and then come and offer thy gift.
 25 Agree with thine adversary quickly, whiles thou art in the way with him; lest at any time the adversary deliver thee to the judge, and the judge deliver thee to the officer, and thou be cast into prison.
 26 Verily I say unto thee, Thou shalt by no means come out thence, till thou hast paid the uttermost farthing.
 27 Ye have heard that it was said by them of old time, Thou shalt not commit adultery: 28 But I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.
 29 And if thy right eye offend thee, pluck it out, and cast it from thee: for it is profitable for thee that one of thy members should perish, and not that thy whole body should be cast into hell.
 30 And if thy right hand offend thee, cut it off, and cast it from thee: for it is profitable for thee that one of thy members should perish, and not that thy whole body should be cast into hell.

 It is indeed true that God has the power "to destroy soul and body"; He is the Omnipotent God (Matthew 10:28).
-Yet as is stated of God in Psalm 132, "thou has magnified thy word above all thy name" which includes the unconditional, irrevocable covenant and promises He made with Abraham and therefore all the seed of Israel which is the scope of the entire Scriptures.
+Yet as is stated of God in Psalm 132, "thou has magnified thy word above all thy name".
+This includes the unconditional, irrevocable covenant and promises He made with Abraham and therefore all the seed of Israel which is the scope of the entire Scriptures.
 Though God is able to destroy all of our souls, He never would because of His oath and promises to Abraham, therefore Jacob/Israel (us).
 If we look more carefully at Christ's words here, we only see the "body" being sentenced.
 But if we rely on our familiar, religious perception of the text (which is based upon ignorance and fear) we will assume destruction of more than the body is implied.
 Though Christ speaks of "the whole body" it is none the less only speaking of our present physical body.

 The Hebrew words in the Old Testament translated as hell, are reflected in the Greek words translated as hell in the New Testament.
 The large majority of times the English word "hell" is used it is Strong's Exhaustive Concordance #1067 gehenna of Heb. ... valley of (the son of) Hinnon...
 Ge-Hinnon, a valley of Jerus., used (fig.) as a name for the place (or state) of everlasting punishment: hell.
 Ten other times it is translated from the Greek word hades, Strong's Exhaustive Concordance #86 unseen... the place (state) of departed souls:- grave, hell.
 While one time it is Strong's Exhaustive Concordance #5020 tartarus the deepest abyss of hades... to incarcerate in eternal torment used only in II Peter 2:4.

 Though James Strong was a gifted linguist, from time to time even the best of scholars cannot help but reflect their own personal beliefs, especially when writing within the framework of Biblical literature and church dogma.
 For none of these three words are found used anywhere by Paul in Acts or in any of his Epistles.
-If what is widely being taught as the meaning of hell or eternal punishment is indeed a threat to us, why didn't a man who wrote a large portion of the New Testament ever use any of these words which translators render as hell?
+If what is widely being taught as the meaning of hell or eternal punishment is indeed a threat to us, why didn't the man who wrote a large portion of the New Testament ever use any of these words which translators render as hell?

 35 And they built the high places of Baal, which are in the valley of the son of Hinnom to cause their sons and their daughters to pass through the fire unto Molech; which I commanded them not, neither came it into my mind, that they should do this abomination, to cause Judah to sin.